23DP3AIkau/finance_manager/README.md

 ### Account Management

 #### Creating a New Account
-1. From the Account Selection screen, click "Create New Account"
-2. Enter a name for your account
-3. Click "Create Account"
-4. The new account will appear in your account list
+- From the Account Selection screen, click "Create new Account", enter a name for your account and finally click Create Account, a new account will appear in account list

 #### Selecting an Account
-1. From the Account Selection screen, click on an account in the list
-2. Click "Select Account"
-3. You will be taken to the Main Menu for that account
+- Choose an account in Account Selection screen and then click on "Select Account" and you will be taken to the main menu for that account.

 #### Deleting an Account
-1. From the Account Selection screen, select an account from the list
-2. Click "Delete Account"
-3. Confirm the deletion when prompted
+- Choose an account in Account Selection screen and then click on "Delete Account" and the account will be deleted after you confirm it.

-### Recording Income
+#### Recording Income

-1. From the Main Menu, click "Income"
-2. Select an income category from the dropdown:
-   - Active Income (salary, wages)
-   - Portfolio Income (investments)
-   - Passive Income (rental, royalties)
-   - Other
-3. Enter the amount
-4. Select the month and year
-5. Click "Add Income"
+- Click on "Income" button and then you can choose an income category, then you will have to enter amount in $ and select the month and year, finally click "Add Income" to confirm.

-### Recording Expenses
+#### Recording Expenses

-1. From the Main Menu, click "Expense"
-2. Select an expense category from the dropdown:
-   - Utilities, Groceries, Housing, Transportation, etc.
-3. Enter the amount
-4. Select the month and year
-5. Click "Add Expense"
+- Click on "Expense" button and then you can choose an expense category, then you will have to enter amount in $ and select the month and year, finally click "Add Expense" to confirm.

 ### Setting Budgets

-1. From the Main Menu, click "Set Budgets"
-2. Select a category from the dropdown
-3. Enter the budget amount
-4. Select the month and year
-5. Click "Set Budget"
+- Click on "Set Budget" button and then you can choose an expense category, then you will have to enter amount in $ and select the month and year, finally click "Set Budget" to confirm.

 Note: Setting a budget for the same category and period will overwrite any existing budget.